oracle/python-oracledb/doc/src/api_manual/module.rst

     of time (defined by the ``wait_timeout`` parameter) for a session to become available before returning with an error.

+    This enumerated value can also be identified by ``oracledb.PoolGetMode.TIMEDWAIT``.

     .. note::

         This constant deprecates the ``SPOOL_ATTRVAL_TIMEDWAIT`` constant that